About Us

 The East Creek Ethos

-Like most organisations, East Creek has a purpose for existing that is outlined in our mission statement.
+Like most organisations, East Creek has a purpose for existing that is outlined in our Mission Statement (available under the ‘Publications’ menu option or below).
 This statement underpins every action we undertake, and goes on to provide guidance and direction to all decisions made by our Management Committee, our staff and our volunteers.
 We feel it is important for our clients and stakeholders to know and have that transparency with us, so that they can feel welcomed and have an understanding and expectation of how they will be treated and how staff and volunteers will address their needs.

 The following statement acts as East Creek’s objective statement is: